ClickHouse/clickhouse-java/README.md

 ## Build with Maven

-Use `mvn -DskipITs clean verify` to compile and generate packages if you're using JDK 8.
-To create a multi-release jar (see [JEP-238](https://openjdk.java.net/jeps/238)), please use JDK 11+ with `~/.m2/toolchains.xml` like below, and run `mvn -Drelease -DskipITs clean verify` instead.
+Use `mvn -Dj8 -DskipITs clean verify` to compile and generate packages if you're using JDK 8.
+To create a multi-release jar (see [JEP-238](https://openjdk.java.net/jeps/238)), please use JDK 11+ with `~/.m2/toolchains.xml` like below, and run `mvn -DskipITs clean verify` instead.

 ```xml
 <?xml version="1.0" encoding="UTF8"?>